 The purpose of JEP 391 is to enable JDK 18 to comply with the new architecture of Apple devices.
 This is to comply with Apple’s intention to stop using Intel x86 – 64 and instead use the ARM64/AArch64 architecture.
 This transition period ends in 2022, and JDK17 will still be in the market, and it needs to be primed to work accordingly.

 It is noteworthy that it will be possible to run the Apple operating system using the old ports, but its performance will be much better than when you match the OS to the new architecture.
 The reduced performance will be because the Rosetta 2 translator would require making the old architecture compatible with the new.

 JEP 398 Deprecate the Applet API for Removal

 Many web browsers no longer support Java-based browser plug-ins.
 The browsers that have yet to drop the support for these plug-ins have earmarked them for removal.
 This means that Applet API will no longer be valid and Java has, therefore, marked it for removal; thus, there will be no Applet API after JDK 18.

 It is important to note that browsers determined to remove its support long ago, and Java, in response, deprecated it in JDK 9.
 It remained in its deprecated state in the subsequent versions, and only in this version has it been earmarked for removal.

-Based in Shrewsbury, Massachusetts, Aditya Kapre is a software engineer at Chewy.
+Based in Shrewsbury, Massachusetts, Aditya Kapre is a software engineer in Greater Boston.
 Learn more about internships to software development.